Qendolin/pokecord-bot/README.md

 4. Open Discord in your browser and open the console.
 You should see `[PCB] Client Ready` with more instructions.

-To update the hashes used for detecting pokemon open the console of the background script, call calcHashes(), wait for the process to finish and the copy the resulting json into /src/data/hashes.json
+To update the hashes used for detecting pokemon open the console of the background script, call `calcHashes()`, wait for the process to finish and the copy the resulting json into `/src/data/hashes.js`

 # branching